ryan-mars/stochastic/website/docs/event-storming/why-event-storming.md

 ### Refine outdated processes before committing them to code

 New system designs often take existing processes as a given.
-The user experience improves and obvious process pain points get addressed.
+The user experience improves, technology gets updated, and obvious process pain points get addressed.

 It's rare for all processes to get completely reexamined before a major rewrite.
-Even changed or new processes may not get a rigorous examination by the relevant experts.
+Even changed or new processes may not get a rigorous examination of multiple alternatives by the relevant experts.

 This is a missed opportunity.
 Given typical system life spans, this commits the organization to outdated processes for years.

 > 💡 Event Storming reexamines existing processes in depth.
 Business and technical experts work together through various scenarios, exploring value and motivation.
 They examine multiple options and make a deliberate choice based on ROI.

 This deep examination of the process and trade-offs between various options results in a better process and system.
-It also builds a level of understanding and confidence that is rare in software development teams.
+It also builds a level of understanding and confidence that is rare for software development teams.

 ### Event Storming changes people and how they think about work